v-research/edu/ethiopia/offensiveSecurity/README.md

 We can also try all possible decryption with tools such as [md5decrypt.net](https://md5decrypt.net/en/Caesar/) and, by clicking on "bruteforce" you will easily spot what I wanted to say.

 - How can we guarantee integrity or availability?
 We'll look into this in the following lessons.

+# Penetration Testing
+* Why?
+Penetration Testing and the Engineering Model
+* White/Black/box Penetration testing Phases
+* Terminology.
+Threat (weak password), Vulnerability (password guessing), Attack (dictionary), Exploit (implementation)

+The process of penetration testing may be simplified into the following five phases:
+1. Reconnaissance: The act of gathering important information on a target system.
+This information can be used to better attack the target.
+For example, open source search engines can be used to find data that can be used in a social engineering attack.
+2. Scanning: Uses technical tools to further the attacker's knowledge of the system.
+For example, Nmap can be used to scan for open ports.
+3. Gaining access: Using the data gathered in the reconnaissance and scanning phases, the attacker can use a payload to exploit the targeted system.
+For example, Metasploit can be used to automate attacks on known vulnerabilities.
+4. Maintaining access: Maintaining access requires taking the steps involved in being able to be persistently within the target environment in order to gather as much data as possible.
+5. Covering tracks: The attacker must clear any trace of compromising the victim system, any type of data gathered, log events, in order to remain anonymous.[22]

 ### Do you speak techy?
 0. have a decent computer (we can give you one if your is "old" or "tired")